 As of August 2014, I am a lecturer at the Fontys University of Applied Sciences in Eindhoven.
-My focus area is mainly the Sensor System module and the Modelling, Measurement and Simulation classes.
-What I am doing at Fontys, is to bring a long term route in the student projects related to measurement of the human body.
-I document the knowledge coming out of the projects to make it available for future project, external parties and new courses.
-The outcome can be found on the Wiki page for Healthcare related Sensors and in regular publications.
+I am the leader of the research line for Detection and Measurment.
+Some teaching materials and developed sensing principles can be found on the Wiki page for Healthcare related Sensors and in regular publications.

 The proven expertise is in the field of smart multi sensor systems.
 This was applied in many fields like algorithms for process optimization, electrochemistry, electrophysiological systems, microcontrollers, silicon micromachining, human stress estimation and lumped element modeling.
 Besides these technical fields, I was many times consulted to explore the technical value of other companies in view of acquisitions and collaborations.
 This was done by patent landscaping, temporarily working at other companies and technical product assessments.
 In 2002 and 2003, I was involved with setting up a new research department for Philips in Shanghai.
 My concern was the technical program and training of new employees.

 Besides this study and work related background, I am married and have two daughters.
 We live our happy life in the city of Eindhoven, The Netherlands.
 We have three ponies (Jenny, Mickey and Bellamy).